Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

     Graswald/Schaetzle is a boutique consultancy for a world in transition.

-    We shape communication, technology, and leadership to be future-ready for the age of AI – for organizations ready to lead change, not just manage it.
+    We shape communication, technology and leadership to be future-ready for the age of AI – for organizations ready to lead change, not just manage it.

-    We support companies, organizations, and individuals in shaping transformation in a way that is effective - strategically, humanly and efficiently.
+    We support companies, organizations and individuals in shaping transformation in a way that is effective - strategically, humanly and efficiently.
   introLink: